Boohi/nem2-workshop-nem-applied-to-supply-chain/_lessons/02-prepare-your-workstation.markdown

 ## Installing NEM2-CLI

-**NEM2-CLI** conveniently allows you to perform the most commonly used commands from your terminal i.e. using it to interact with the blockchain, setting up and account, sending funds, etc.
+**NEM2-CLI** conveniently allows you to perform the most commonly used commands from your terminal i.e. using it to interact with the blockchain, setting up an account, sending funds, etc.

 Install **nem2-cli** using npm.